Skip to main content Skip to site footer

 Smoking policy

-• EFL stadia are smoke-free and smoking or the use of electronic cigarettes is not permitted anywhere inside the including toilet facilities
+• EFL stadia are smoke-free and smoking or the use of electronic cigarettes is not permitted inside the Ground.

 Stewarding